 Shared Garage.
 A structured parking area that is shared by multiple residential units or commercial spaces.

 Shopfront.
-A type of frontage, typically for commercial and retail use, where the façade is aligned close to the frontage line with the building entrance at the level of the sidewalk and which features windows to the interior of the commercial or retail use.
+A type of frontage, typically for commercial and retail use, where the façade is aligned close to the frontage line with the building entrance at the level of the sidewalk.

 Townhouse.
 See Rowhouse.

 This page intentionally left blank.